DAEN690-S22-OA/OceanicAirspaceProject/README.md

 At its core it is a Jupyternotebook that can be outside of Sagemaker in a standalone Jypyternotebook or as a standlone Python script but modifications would need to be done to get the data input and to store the data output.

 ## Build Status
-The project code is currently conplete.
-No further updates or maintenance will be completed on this code.
+The project code is currently complete.
+No further updates or maintenance will be done on this code.

+## Folder and File explanation
+1. Development Process (folder):
+2. Project Documentation (folder):
+4. Detect_Potential_Loss_Separation.ipynb (file): Final version of the code as a Jupyter Notebook
+5. Detect_Potential_Loss_Separation.ipynb (file): Final version of the code as a Python Script
+3. README.md (file):

 ## Authors
 Developers: Lorenzo Flores, Chen Yuan Lee, Erick Orellana, Pakawan Thongtang, Han Zhang